Perspective | College football players are human beings first. Officials seem determined to ignore that.

 It’s about social justice.
 It’s about racial justice.

-The pandemic has laid bare an unethical and immoral structure in which a cabal of adults are forcing someone else’s kids to further risk their health, this time with a stealth deadly virus floating in the air, to keep standing a financial system that is largely beneficial only to the adults who run it and do so mostly without regarding the concerns of those kids.
+The pandemic has laid bare an unethical and immoral structure in which a cabal of adults is forcing someone else’s kids to further risk their health, this time with a deadly virus floating invisibly in the air, to keep standing a financial system that is largely beneficial only to the adults who run it as they do so mostly without regarding the concerns of those kids.

-“There is no better example of NCAA sports’ racial exploitation,” Ramogi Huma, the director of the would-be college athlete union National College Players Association, said last week, “than colleges marching their football players into the covid-19 pandemic without the enforcement of any health and safety standards in pursuit of football revenue that players themselves will never see.”
+“There is no better example of NCAA sports’ racial exploitation,” Ramogi Huma, executive director of the would-be college athlete union, the National College Players Association, said last week, “than colleges marching their football players into the covid-19 pandemic without the enforcement of any health and safety standards in pursuit of football revenue that players themselves will never see.”

 Boobie Mileses aren’t just entertainers.
 They are human beings.
 And they are at a breaking point.